ianJStutor/curriculum_browser_game_starter/README.md

 ## Description

-Starter files for any game design project using the browser and the HTML <code>canvas</code> element.
+Starter files for any game design or generative art project using the browser and the HTML <code>canvas</code> element.
 Students learn:
 * Separation of concerns
 * Module pattern
 * Animation loop